 If you see them showing up, it’s Google begging for you to rewrite that content and publish it to help users.

-If you see other areas of opportunity, I’d love to hear about them and will update the post if they’re commented and credit you.
-In the end, simply answering customer questions in an easy to digest format is one major way to get wins in 2018.
+In the end, simply answering customer questions in an easy to digest format is one major way to improve your SEO strategy.